cokelaer/damona/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
+0.9.0     * refactorise the command 'env' by splitting into dedicated subcommands
+            create, delete, rename. add progress bar when downloading container
+          * NEW micromamba image to work as a localimage
+          * NEW sequana_minimal package to hold common tools (bwa, samtools, kraken, etc)
+          * NEW ivarm pangolin, nextclade, subread, mafft packages
+          * UPDATE fastp to 0.23.3, gffread to 0.12.7 (3 times lighter).
+          * UPDATE sequana_tools to use micromamba (30% lighter)
 0.8.4     * fix damona stats command to return unique binaries
           * more recipes and version (e.g. fastqc 0.12.1, graphviz update, etc) 0.8.3     * create registry specifically for the sandbox (for testing)